whorvath2/um_mcc_ui/README.md

-# University of Michigan Meeting Cost Calculator
+# Meeting Cost Calculator for University of Michigan® Staff

 ## Summary